 If you’re spending 3 days in Chicago, your best bet is to just pick up an unlimited CTA pass.
 These cost $20 and are added to a Ventra card.

 You can pick up a Ventra card at vending machines for $5 and it’s credited back to your account after you register the card.
 Read all about getting around Chicago on the CTA website.

-Now that some of the logistics are taken care of, let’s get this show on the road and see what to do in Chicago in 3 days.
+Now that some of the logistics are taken care of, let’s get this show on the road for your Chicago itinerary!